 Instead of 2 kg, a lump of negative mass would be -2 kg.
 Nobody knows whether negative mass can exist but there have nevertheless been plenty of analyses to determine its properties.
 In particular, physicists have investigated whether negative mass would violate various laws of the universe, such as the conservation of energy or momentum and therefore cannot exist.
 These analyses suggest that although the interaction of positive and negative mass produces counterintuitive behaviour, it does not violate these conservation laws.
+These frogs walk instead of hop, video reveals.
+Frogs and toads jump, swim, climb, and even glide.

+Cosmologists Prove Negative Mass Can Exist In Our Universe.
 Exoplanets could avoid 'tidal locking' if they have atmospheres.
 How Mars’s Magnetic Field Let Its Atmosphere Slip Away.
 Four and a half billion years ago, Mars boasted a thick atmosphere and abundant surface water—conditions that could have hosted life.